Obstetrics and Gynaecology

 Donostialdea IHO irene.diezitza@osakidetza.eus

-Dr. Irene Díez Itza graduated as a Doctor in Medicine and Surgery from Oviedo University in 1994 and has been a Specialist in Obstetrics and Gynaecology since 1992.
-Dr. Díaz has been a Specialist Physician with the Obstetrics and Gynaecology Service at the Donostia University Hospital (Donostialdea IHO) since 1997 as well as leading the Systemic Diseases Area at the Biodonostia HRI since 2016, where she has also been Leader of the Obstetrics and Gynaecology Research Group since 2013.
+Irene Díez Itza graduated as a Doctor in Medicine and Surgery from Oviedo University in 1994 and has been a Specialist in Obstetrics and Gynaecology since 1992.
+Dr. Díaz has been a Specialist Physician with the Obstetrics and Gynaecology Service at the Donostia University Hospital (Donostialdea IHO) since 1997 as well as leading the Systemic Diseases Area at the Biogipuzkoa HRI since 2016, where she has also been Leader of the Obstetrics and Gynaecology Research Group since 2013.

 Furthermore, Dr. Díez is a Full University Professor of Obstetrics and Gynaecology at the University of the Basque Country (UPV/EHU) since 2022.